What We Do

 Who we are

-Inquilab Housing Association provides social housing and housing related services and home ownership products for a wide range of West London residents living in multi-cultural communities.
+Inquilab Housing Association provides social housing, housing related services and home ownership products for a wide range of West London residents living in multi-cultural communities.
 Inquilab also offer opportunities with other organisations for people in our communities to access training, employment programmes and other initiatives, many of which are open to people who are not Inquilab residents.

 Our diverse customer base is reflected by our equally diverse staff team and Board members.
 We pride ourselves in working hard to ensure we have services and programmes in place to meet the needs of our diverse communities.